Z.ai GLM-5 vs MiniMax M2.5 vs Kimi K2.5: Ultimate 2026 Comparison Guide

 Pros:

-- ✅ Largest Context Window: 128K tokens enables complex, multi-file projects
+- ✅ Largest Context Window: 256K tokens for complex projects

-- ✅ Excellent Benchmarks: Highest scores across multiple evaluation metrics
+- ✅ Excellent Benchmarks: Highest intelligence index scores

-- ✅ Flexible Pricing: Multiple tiers with significant annual discounts
+- ✅ Flexible Pricing: 5 tiers from free to enterprise

 Cons: